Medicare 101: How Does Medicare Work?

 Blood

-Starting with the 4th pint of blood you get at a hospital or skilled nursing facility during a covered stay.
-The first three pints are not covered.
+Medicare Part A covers the cost of any pints of blood you use, starting with the 4th pint of blood you get at a hospital or skilled nursing facility during a covered stay.

 Home Health Services